 Although renting is far from painless, buying real estate in the Big Apple is a long, grueling process, which includes visiting dozens of open houses, scouting apartment buildings, submitting financials and interviewing with co-op boards, and more.
 You’ll probably have a long list of things to worry about during your long-distance move, and buying a home could be more than you need to tackle at the time, especially if you’re moving from an international location.

 Live in New York as a renter, and get acquainted with the city first before buying real estate.
-If you’ve called NYC home in the past and knew the neighborhoods well, or you’ve owned previously and found yourself content in a certain area of town, you may be an exception.
+If you’ve called NYC home in the past and knew the neighborhoods well, or you’ve owned previously and found yourself content in a particular area of town, you may be an exception.
 Then, by all means, invest in New York’s almost bulletproof real estate market and start building equity from day one.